Hong Kong Life

 Mr. Chow

-33 year old civil servantMarried, with an infant daughter KarenMonthly salary: about HK$80,000
+33 years old, civil servantMarried, with an infant daughter KarenMonthly household income: about HK$80,000

 Financial state: